1st Royal Surrey Militia: Uniforms and insignia

 About 1810 the officers wore an oval gilt shoulder-belt plate bearing a crown within a garter bearing the words 'FIRST ROYAL SURREY REGT', the whole superimposed on a crowned star.
 In the 1870s officers' and ORs' cap badges showed the Roman numeral 'XX' within a crowned circle bearing the inscription 'FIRST ROYAL SURREY' – despite the fact that militia regiments had been ordered not to use their 1833 numbers.

 After the 1st RSM became the 3rd East Surreys, new colours were presented to the battalion in 1884 by the Countess of Lovelace, wife of the lord lieutenant, the Earl of Lovelace.
 These colours were carried until the disembodiment of the battalion in 1919.

 Memorial

-There is a memorial plaque on the west wall inside Southwark Cathedral to the Second Boer War casualties of the 3rd Bn East Surrey Regiment, formerly 1st Royal Surrey Militia.
+There is a memorial plaque (unveiled in July 1904) on the west wall inside Southwark Cathedral to the Second Boer War casualties of the 3rd Bn East Surrey Regiment, formerly 1st Royal Surrey Militia.